Dietrich von Jagow: Minister plenipotentiary in Budapest

 As minister in Budapest, where he frequently pressured the Hungarian government to do its part in the "Final Solution of the Jewish Question".
 Under pressure from him, the Hungarian government increased the severity of its anti-Semitic laws and imposed the onerous labor service in the Royal Hungarian Army on Hungarian Jewish men, but refused to deport its Jews.
+Young Hungarian Jewish men were drafted into the Labour Service battalions of the Honvéd (the Royal Hungarian Army), which tended to be commanded by militantly anti-Semitic officers who represented the radical side of Hungarian politics.
+Of the 40, 000 Hungarian Jewish men drafted into the Labour Service battalions between 1940-1942, only 5, 000 survived by 1943 with the rest being killed by the Germans or by their fellow Hungarians.
+By a degree issued by the prime minister László Bárdossy on 12 July 1941 all Hungarian Jews who could not prove their Hungarian citizenship were expelled into the Ukraine where they were promptly massacred by the SS, Ukrainian collaborators and the sappers of the Honvéd in a two day orgy of killing between 27-28 August 1941 that saw between 14, 000-16, 000 Hungarian Jews killed.
+Jagow complained to Berlin that Bárdossy was committed to the "Final Solution of the Jewish Question" but that his interior minister, Baron Ferenc Keresztes-Fischer, had objected strenuously both to the massacre and to expulsions.
+Largely because of objections from Keresztes-Fischer, the expulsions into Ukraine had stopped in September 1941.
+In January 1942, the Bárdossy government organised another massacre in the newly annexed city of Újvidék (modern Novi Sad, Serbia) that saw 3, 309 people, mostly Serbs and Jews killed.
+In his reports to Berlin, Jagow described the Honvéd, the police and the gendarmes as favoring the aggressive radical approach to the "Jewish Question" while complaining that most of the cabinet represented the conservative side of Hungarian politics.
 Besides for the "Jewish Question", Jagow's main duties in Budapest were to monitor the situation in Balkans, recruit Hungarian volksdeutsche (ethnic Germans) into the Waffen-SS and to ensure that Hungary kept supplying Germany with food.
 Germany had far more people than German agriculture was capable of supplying, thus requiring the Reich to import food from Hungary where the rich farmlands of the Great Hungarian plain produced food in plenty.
 Jagow favored closer links with the Arrow Cross movement, but was generally overruled by his superiors in the Auswärtiges Amt who preferred to stay on good terms with Admiral Miklos Horthy, the Regent of Hungary.